 The canal system had its drawbacks and a faster method of transportation was needed.
 In October of 1851, risking financial ruin, Asa purchased nearly all the controlling stock and interest for the unfinished Delaware, Lehigh, Schuylkill and Susquehanna Railroad.
 By November, 1852, he expended the railroad from Mauch Chunk to Easton, Pennsylvania, in exchange for the company’s stocks and bonds.

 On October 16, 1861, the Packers settled in their Italianate Villa in Mauch Chunk, Pennsylvania.
 In October 2011, we celebrated the 150th anniversary of completion of their new home.
-This May we will be celebrating the 140th anniversary of Asa Packer passing and remembering his accomplishments.
+In May of 2019, we celebrated the 140th anniversary of Asa Packer passing.

 On January 23, 1878, Asa and Sarah celebrated their 50th Wedding Anniversary.
 The Packers were married for fifty-one and a half years before Mr. Packer passed to the other side, but their life together was marked by tragedy.
 Daughters, Catharine, Malvina and Gertrude all passed away before the age of three.
 Lucy Eveline (1832-1873), Robert Asa (1842-1883) both passed away from pneumonia.
 Harry Eldred (1850-1884) passed away from cirrhosis of the liver and Mary Hannah (1839-1912) passed away peacefully in her sleep.